US, EU, Japan Challenge China on Rare Earths

 China is also facing a once-in-a-decade leadership change this year, with Wen widely expected to be replaced by Vice President Xi Jinping.
 Trade featured prominently in discussions between Xi and Obama when the two met in Washington last month (see Bridges Weekly, 22 February 2012).

-The request for consultations is the first step in the WTO dispute settlement process.
+The request for consultations on the rare earths issue is the first step in the WTO dispute settlement process.
 Should the parties to the dispute be unable to reach a resolution after 60 days of talks, the EU, US, and Japan will have the right to ask that a WTO panel be established to hear the complaint.

 ICTSD reporting; “AP source: US brings new trade case against China,” ASSOCIATED PRESS, 13 March 2012; “Obama Takes Aim at China With Plan for WTO Case on Rare-Earth Export Caps,” BLOOMBERG, 13 March 2012; “US to challenge China over rare earths,” FINANCIAL TIMES, 13 March 2012; “Trade Issues With China Flare Anew,” THE NEW YORK TIMES, 12 March 2012; “Deals Shows China’s Sway in Rare-Earth Minerals,” WALL STREET JOURNAL, 11 March 2012; “U.S. and Europe Move on China Minerals,” WALL STREET JOURNAL, 13 March 2012.